Minor python optimisations

 return total

-I have at random picked perhaps an interesting example, since the oft quoted optimisations aren’t really that helpful here (aka reducing loops, using lambdas, list comprehensions, optimised libraries etc).
+So, the quoted optimisations aren’t really that helpful here (aka reducing loops, using lambdas, list comprehensions etc).

 1